Simple Craft – A farmhouse fireplace ornament to make for your tree or to give as a gift.

 - I took the cut end of the 6 sticks and placed three on each side for the ends.

-- One popsicle stick was at the bottom flat for the bottom of the fireplace (you could do two if you wanted.)
+- One popsicle stick was at the bottom flat for the bottom of the fireplace (you could do two if you wanted something wider).

-- Three sticks were placed at top (lengthwise) for the “mantel”.
+- Next, I took three sticks and placed them at the top (lengthwise) for the “mantel”.